Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 59.5 points or more just once this year.
+- Arizona State and its opponents have combined for 60 points or more only one time this season.

-- USC's games have gone over 59.5 points in four of eight chances this season.
+- USC has combined with its opponents to score more than 60 points in four of eight games this season.

-- The combined points per game average of the two teams, 61.6, is 2.1 points above Saturday's over/under.

-- These two squads combine to surrender 49.4 points per game, 10.1 fewer than this contest's over/under.
+- The two teams combine to score 61.6 points per game, 1.6 more than the total in this contest.

+- This contest's over/under is 10.6 points above the 49.4 these two squads combine to allow per game this season.

-- The average total in Sun Devils games this season is 52.4, 7.1 points fewer than Saturday's total of 59.5 .
+- The Sun Devils and their opponents score an average of 52.4 points per game, 7.6 fewer than Saturday's total.

-- The 59.5 total in this game is 2.4 points higher than the 57.1 average total in Trojans games this season.

 Arizona State Stats and Trends

-- The Sun Devils have been favored by 8.5 points or more four times this season and have covered the spread in two of them.
+- The Sun Devils have covered the spread twice this season when favored by 8.5 points or more (in four chances).

-- Arizona State's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Arizona State's games this year have hit the over four times in seven opportunities (57.1%).

-- Arizona State is 2-1 against the spread and 4-0 overall in games when it puts up more than 28.6 points.
+- Arizona State is 2-1 against the spread and 4-0 overall in games when it scores more than 28.6 points.

-- Arizona State is 3-3 against the spread and 5-2 overall when the team totals more than 392.8 yards.
+- When Arizona State amasses over 392.8 yards, the team is 3-3 against the spread and 5-2 overall.

-- The Sun Devils have turned the ball over three more times (15 total) than the Trojans have forced a turnover (12) this season.
+- The Sun Devils have turned the ball over 15 times this season, three more turnovers than the Trojans have forced (12).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.